TempleEight/temple-docs/TempleEight/docs/guide/temple-test.md

 ## Request Only Mode
 Running in request only mode requires the addition of a flag to the `temple test` command.
-This assumes that the infrastructure is running locally, and will not shut it down again after the test are completed:
+This assumes that the infrastructure is running locally, and will not shut it down after the test are completed:

 ```
 ❯❯❯ temple test --testOnly example.temple